nostrver-se/nostr-php/README.md

 ## Interacting with a relay

-Publish a event with a note that has been prepared for sending to a relay.
+Publish an event with a note that has been prepared for sending to a relay.

 ```php
 use swentel\nostr\Event\Event;